by Jason Wasserman MD PhD FRCPC

 A positive (or very close) margin is important because it means that tumour cells may have been left behind in your body when the tumour was surgically removed.
 For this reason, patients who have a positive margin may be offered another surgery to remove the rest of the tumour or radiation therapy to the area of the body with the positive margin.
 The decision to offer additional treatment and the type of treatment options offered will depend on a variety of factors including the type of tumour removed and the area of the body involved.
 For example, additional treatment may not be necessary for a benign (non-cancerous) type of tumour but may be strongly advised for a malignant (cancerous) type of tumour.

-If you received treatment (either chemotherapy or radiation therapy) for your cancer prior to the tumour being removed, your pathologist will examine all of the tissue submitted to see how much of the tumour is still alive (viable).
+If you received treatment (either chemotherapy or radiation therapy) before the tumour was removed, your pathologist will examine all of the tissue submitted to see how much of the tumour is still alive (viable).
 Lymph nodes with cancer cells will also be examined for treatment effects.
+A greater treatment effect (no or very few remaining viable tumour cells) is associated with better disease-free and overall survival.